 Return the way you came for a quick 1-mile round trip hike with 275 feet of elevation gain.
 If you prefer to take the dirt path at the start of the hike instead of the paved trail, walk a few hundred feet east from the trailhead along Gainsborough Road road and turn left up a path that climbs the slope below Tarantula Hill.
 In a tenth of a mile, turn left at a junction and follow the path up to Tarantula Hill Trail by the cluster of oaks.

 To get to the trailhead: Take the 101 Freeway to exit 45 for Lynn Road.
 Turn north from the offramp and take Lynn Road for 3/4 of a mile to Gainsborough Road (across from Camino Dos Rios).
 Turn right at the light and drive another 3/4 of a mile to the trailhead, which will be on the left (just past the road on the right into Conejo Community Park and Conejo Valley Botanical Gardens).
 You may want to make a U-turn before parking along the road.
-There is a wide wooden sign on the right side of the trailhead that reads, “authorized vehicles only,” and a white sign on the left of the trail posted by the Conejo Open Space Conservation Agency that lists the guidelines for the Conejo Open Space.
+A wide wooden sign on the right side of the trailhead reads, “authorized vehicles only.”
+A white sign on the left of the trail, posted by the Conejo Open Space Conservation Agency, lists the guidelines for the Conejo Open Space.